K-JAX/jThompsonSite/wordpress/wp-content/plugins/atomic-blocks/README.txt

 A collection of beautiful, customizable Gutenberg blocks for the new block editor.

 == Description ==

+Atomic Blocks has moved!

+Same powerful blocks, same beautiful designs, same innovative team.
+Atomic Blocks has been renamed to Genesis Blocks.
+[Learn more about Genesis Blocks](https://studiopress.com/genesis-blocks/).
+With our migration tool built right into Genesis Blocks, the transition between plugins will be simple and seamless - plus you'll be ready to receive the new blocks and features we're releasing soon.

 Atomic Blocks is a collection of page building blocks for the new [Gutenberg](https://atomicblocks.com/beginners-guide-gutenberg/?utm_source=WP.org%20Description%20Gberg%20Link&utm_campaign=wporg_desc_gberg_link) block editor.
 Building pages with the block editor and Atomic Blocks gives you more control to quickly create and launch any kind of site you want!